-8In more detail, instead of Eq.
-(3.21), we now have

-lower panel of Table 1.
-Several comments are in order.
-The axion response function without QWP exactly matches the one reported in Ref.
-[19], calculated by a slightly different method.
-Table 1 shows that the suppression in this response function arises when $f \ll 1/l$ can be avoided by placing the QWPs.
+The response functions with the QWP can be obtained from those without the QWP by replacing $\mathcal{P} \to \mathcal{P}'$ .
+Plugging this expression into Eq.
+(3.19), we obtain the results in the lower panel of Table I. Several comments are in order.
+The axion response function without the QWP exactly matches the one reported in Ref.
+[22], calculated by a slightly different method.
+Table I shows that the suppression in this response function arises when $f \ll 1/l$ can be avoided by placing the QWPs.
 This is particularly useful for axion DM because, as we will see, this improves the sensitivity in the low mass range at the cost of suppressing the resonant peaks at higher frequencies.

 Likewise, the QWPs are also instrumental for GWs with + polarization.
-Without them, due to the multiplicative factor, $1-e^{-4i\pi fl}$, the response function is suppressed with respect to that of \times polarization when the sidebands are in resonance.
+Without them, due to the multiplicative factor, $1 - e^{-4i\pi fl}$ , the response function is suppressed with respect to that of $\times$ polarization when the sidebands are in resonance.
 This is also evident in Fig. 2.
-This is reminiscent of the coupling of GWs to toroidal axion haloscopes, where, in a similar fashion, the signal associated with + mode is suppressed with respect to the \times polarization when the readout device is circular.
-As discussed in Refs.
-[34, 35], this stems from selection rules arising from symmetry considerations.
-Although the suppression occurs only when the sidebands are in resonance, the method proposed here is most effective in that regime; otherwise, the polarization rotation is of the order of the GW amplitude to eliminate suppressions.
+This is reminiscent of the coupling of GWs to toroidal axion haloscopes, where, in a similar fashion, the signal associated with the + mode is suppressed with respect to the $\times$ polarization when the readout device is circular.
+As discussed in